CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Git Push

-You can use push a deployment to a remote WP Engin installation by running...
+You can use push a deployment to a remote WP Engine installation by running...

     bin/git-push.sh {{ WP Engine install }} -m {{ Slack message (optional) }} -b {{ branch (optional) }} -f {{ true (optional) }}